Gibbsian representations of continuous specifications: the theorems of Kozlov and Sullivan revisited: Introduction

 Now, consider a \emph{shift-invariant} almost-Markovian random field $\mu$, again assuming $\Omega \isdef \Sigma^{\ZZ^d}$ and $\mu$ is fully supported.
 It is natural to ask if, in this case, the norm-summable interaction given by Kozlov's theorem can always be chosen to be shift-invariant.
 Both Kozlov and Sullivan addressed this problem in the 1970's, but obtained weaker results.
 Kozlov~\cite[Theorem~3]{Koz74} showed that if one imposes positivity and a stronger form of continuity, in terms of decay of modulus of continuity, on a shift-invariant specification, then in fact one can obtain a Gibbsian representation with a shift-invariant norm-summable interaction.
 On the other hand, Sullivan~\cite[Corollary to Theorem 2]{Sul73} showed that mere positivity and continuity of a shift-invariant specification is sufficient to obtain a Gibbsian representation with a shift-invariant interaction that satisfies a weaker form of regularity, which he called absolute convergence.
 In fact, Sullivan's interaction satisfies what we call \emph{variation-summability}, which is somewhere in between absolute convergence and norm-summability.

-The question of whether every positive shift-invariant almost-Markovian specification can be represented by a shift-invariant norm-summable interaction has been considered by several authors, including van Enter, Fern\'andez, and Sokal~\cite{EntFerSok93} (see the remark at the end of Section~2.4.9) and Fern\'andez~\cite{Fer06} (Section~4.3.3), but was left open up until now.
+The question of whether every positive shift-invariant almost-Markovian specification can be represented by a shift-invariant norm-summable interaction has been considered by several authors, including Gross~\cite{Gro82} (see the comments on page~195), van Enter, Fern\'andez, and Sokal~\cite{EntFerSok93} (see the remark at the end of Section~2.4.9), and Fern\'andez~\cite{Fer06} (Section~4.3.3), but was left open up until now.
 The main result of our paper, Theorem~\ref{thm:Kozlov_is_annoying_INTRO}, gives a negative answer to this question.
 The proof is somewhat nonconstructive, works already in dimension $d = 1$ and uses elementary ideas from Banach space theory, combinatorics and probabilistic inequalities.

 \begin{theorem} There exists a shift-invariant, positive, almost-Markovian specification on $\Omega \isdef \{\symb{0},\symb{1}\}^{\ZZ}$ which does not admit a Gibbsian representation in terms of a shift-invariant norm-summable interaction. \end{theorem} In other words, there exists a shift-invariant, full-support, almost-Markovian measure on $\Omega \isdef \{\symb{0},\symb{1}\}^{\ZZ}$ which is not a Gibbs measure for any shift-invariant norm-summable interaction.